dmidlo/histdata.com-tools/docs/temporal-sidecar-operations.md

 diagnosis, stop the sidecar, and reset the workspace runtime directory only as an explicit recovery action.

+### Persistence Schema Handling

+The sidecar manifest/status SQLite store tracks its schema with `PRAGMA user_version`.
+Opening an unversioned v1 store marks it as the current schema in place; opening a store with a newer unsupported schema fails clearly without pruning rows. `maintenance --json` reports `status_store.schema_state`, `status_store.schema_version`, and `status_store.expected_schema_version`.

+The sidecar PID/state JSON also carries a schema version.
+Missing v1-era `schema_version` values are treated as legacy state for compatibility, while newer unsupported versions make `status --json` report stale state and `doctor --json` report `persistence.sidecar_state.schema_state` as `"unsupported"`.
+Operators should upgrade HistData.com Tools before reusing a newer state file, or stop the sidecar and move the affected workspace runtime directory aside after preserving logs and SQLite files for diagnosis.

 ## Sidecar Job Submission

 Submit through the default sidecar runtime and start it if no healthy server is